Krande/condapackaging/src/code_aster/README.md

-Once the number of failed tests reaches a low enough number, and the remaining failures can be attributed to either missing dependencies that are excluded on purpose or to identified bugs in the code aster source code the conda package will be submitted to conda-forge.
+Once the number of failed tests reaches a low enough number, and the remaining failures can be attributed to either missing dependencies that are excluded on purpose or to identified errors related to version-mismatches, the conda package will be submitted to conda-forge.

 The official code-aster variants published in Singularity containers are compiled against the following